- Company culture

 Ensure a successful remote work experience

 Remote work is what you make of it.
-The above tips for working remote will help you turn your time remote into time well-spent.
+The above working remotely tools and tips will help you turn your time remote into time well-spent.

 kiwiHR's absence management software makes managing remote work easily possible.
 We allow you to define remote work policies, share them with employees, and set allowances for those who qualify.
 HR software like ours can streamline HR management.
 We save managers up to 700 hours of work per year.
 This way, teams can focus more on furthering the company vision.